 Aside from being gorgeous and delicious, a fresh strawberry galette is an easy way to get summer berries into a dessert without any stress or exertion.
+It is rustic and made to be imperfect and impromptu.

 We'll use a sour cream pie dough, which is flexible and un-finicky.
 It will hold its own as it gets crispy on the baking sheet, doesn't get soggy, and keeps all those bubbling strawberry juices contained.